cdalangin/coinFlipGame/README.md

-This is for a Codecademy Indepented project where I have to make a console application that allows the user to guess the outcome of a random coin flip.
+This is for a Codecademy Independent project where I have to make a console application that allows the user to guess the outcome of a random coin flip.

 Basic Requirements